mui/material-ui/docs/data/material/experimental-api/css-variables/overview.md

 CSS variables (sometimes referred to as custom properties or cascading variables) provide significant improvements in developer experience related to theming and customization.
 With these variables, you can inject a theme into your app's stylesheet _at build time_ to apply the user's selected settings before the whole app is rendered.

-This solves the problem of [dark-mode SSR flickering](https://github.com/mui/material-ui/issues/27651); lets you provide your users with multiple themes beyond light and dark; and offers a better debugging experience overall, among other benefits.

 <!-- Link to the blog post -->

 ## Advantages